 The aim of any type of root canal surgery is to get rid of a source of infection.
+That's the ONLY reason to carry out ROOT SURGERY.
+It can't repair a crack in the root.
 The most common type of root canal surgery is apicoectomy.
 But first, let's look at why you might need surgery at all.

 But the tooth doesn't settle down.
 Even with antibiotics, it still niggles, or is just plain sore to bite on.
 The usual cause here is a small residual infection at the tip of the root.
 In the last 3mm of the tip, the root canals can branch out into many microscopic channels.